luisa2795/dashboard_for_SLR/README.md

 Dashboard to search, filter and analyse scientific literature in a semi-automated way

 ## How to run:
-1. First of all, ssh to zeno and clone the repository here.
-(We are using a database which does not expose a web-socket to the internet, therefore the code has to be executed on the same machine as the DB..)
+1. Clone the repository to your local machine.
+Make sure that this machine is connected to the HWR PN, as it must be able to communicate with the Database, which is running on the university server _zeno_.
 2. Place a file called _credentials.py_ in the _utils_ subfolder.
 It should contain the variable DB_CONNECTION_PARAMS to successfully connect to the database of the underlying Data Warehouse.
    ```
    DB_CONNECTION_PARAMS = {